rust-lang/rfcs/text/3487-feature-visibility.md

 [motivation]: #motivation

-Cargo feature gates are one of the main means to support optional build configuration in Rust crates.
+[Cargo features](link to features doc) are one of the main means to support conditional build and optional dependency configuration in Rust crates.
 Often these are for configuration options that a library user may want, but another common use case is hiding API that shouldn't be available to downstream users.
 Examples include: